tolua-d/intro_to_git/README.md

 # git repository
 - where all snapshots are stored.
 - git commit -m "message" to move files from the staging area to the repository.

+- note: always add file to staging area before committing it to the repo!!